 - Provide students with a general set of planning skills that includes visual, oral, and written communication techniques, methodological approaches to gather and critically analyze data, and a general understanding of market economies, governmental processes, and issues of social inclusion in diverse societies.

 - Allow students to deepen their knowledge in a concentration area.
-Learning objectives for each of our five concentrations are listed separately, below.

 - Expose students to international learning both in the classroom and through opportunities for study or internships outside of the U.S.